mui/material-ui/docs/pages/blog/mui-core-v5.md

 [We are hiring](/careers/) for growing our existing products, but also to explore a bold new product vertical, aligned with our mission.

 We couldn't be more grateful for the trust that the React community put in us.
-On average, we won 4% of market share in the React community, every year.
+On average, we won 4% of market share in the React community every year.

 <a href="https://docs.google.com/spreadsheets/d/1l5j3Xjtvm9XZtmb4ulLiWElQaXSlZlyCWT5ONrQMpBo/edit#gid=0"><img loading="lazy" src="/static/blog/mui-core-v5/react-market.png" alt="MUI market shares in download relative to react-dom" style="width: 439px; margin-bottom: 16px;" /></a>